 Maybe you never played hopscotch when you were a kid, but your parents might have, or even your grandparents!
 Hopscotch is a classic for a reason – it gets kids up and moving around.

-As he picks up the rock or pebble you’ll be using to toss onto the squares, he is actually working on his fine motor control while grasping the object with his finger muscles.
-He might be a little young to be jumping into a full-fledged hopscotch game, but you can start by encouraging him to try hopping to the square, which will promote his ability to jump, as well as give him the chance to work on coordination and balance.
+As they pick up the rock or pebble you’ll be using to toss onto the squares, they are actually working on their fine motor control while grasping the object with their finger muscles.
+They might be a little young to be jumping into a full-fledged hopscotch game, but you can start by encouraging them to try hopping to the square, which will promote their ability to jump, as well as give them the chance to work on coordination and balance.

 You can also grab some friends to make this activity more social.
 Playing with others will help Baby learn to take turns, and to practice spatial awareness.